Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

+Similar to Abreu and Gul (2000), both players face the trade-off that demanding more surplus will lower their concession rate and as $\varepsilon \rightarrow 0$, having a lower concession rate implies that they need to concede at time $0$ with probability close to $1$.
+Hence, the buyer can secure herself a payoff of approximately $1-p_{\theta_2}$ by offering $p_{\theta_2}$ and the seller with cost $\theta$ can secure himself a payoff of approximately $p_{\theta_2}-\theta$ by demanding $p_{\theta_2}$.
+The sum of players' secured payoffs equals the total surplus, which implies that their equilibrium payoffs are close to their secured payoffs.
+When the conditions in the first statement of Theorem \ref{Theorem1} are satisfied, this equilibrium in the auxiliary game remains an equilibrium in the original game and is the unique limit point as $\varepsilon$ and $\nu$ go to $0$.

+When different types of the seller can offer \textit{different} prices, the buyer can \textit{screen} the seller by making a \textit{screening offer} that belongs to $(\theta_1,\theta_2]$.
+Compared to offering $p_{\theta_2}$ and inducing both types of the seller to trade immediately, each screening offer can induce different types of the seller to demand different prices.
+Although screening causes delays, the buyer may end up paying a lower price to the low-type seller, which is why she has an incentive to make such screening offers.

+To elaborate, suppose the buyer offers $p_b \in (\theta_1,\theta_2]$.
+The low-cost seller obtains a strictly positive payoff from conceding, so he faces the usual trade-off identified in Abreu and Gul (2000) that demanding a higher price will lower his speed of reputation building.
+However, this trade-off is no longer relevant for the high-cost type since his payoff from conceding is non-positive.
+As a result, the high-cost type never benefits from conceding to the buyer and he prefers to demand a larger share of the surplus as long as doing so can convince the buyer that he has a high cost.

-The key step of our proof is to show that in equilibrium, the high type will demand $1$ after the buyer offers any $p_b \in (\theta_1,\theta_2]$ under our richness assumption on the set of commitment types.
-We formally state this observation as Lemma \ref{Lemma_4.5} in Appendix \ref{sec4}.
-This lemma applies both in the case analyzed in the current section where the distribution of production cost is exogenous and in the case analyzed in the next section where the distribution of production cost is endogenous.
+The key step of our proof is stated as Lemma \ref{Lemma_4.5} in Appendix \ref{sec4}, that under our richness assumption on the set of commitment types, the high type must demand $1$ after the buyer makes any screening offer.
+This lemma also applies when the cost distribution is endogenous.